casterbn/QtCompile/library/008-Misc/001-Notes for this repo.md

 Maybe you just want to distribute a single portable executable binary file, but there is limitations:

 * It is not free of charge unless the program itself is a free software under (L)GPLv3.
 * A few modules of Qt does not compile.
-(Webengine, etc...)
+(WebEngine, etc...)
 * Cannot use dynamically-linked plugin.
 * It is not linked at compile time, possibly causing linking problem afterwards.